 When net family assets exceed \$50,000.00 (adjusted annually by HUD), the PRPHA may not rely on self-certification.
 If actual returns can be calculated, the PRPHA must include actual income from the asset on the Form HUD-50058 (for example, a savings account or CD where the rate of return is known).
-If actual returns cannot be calculated, the PRPHA must calculate imputed returns using the HUD-determined passbook rate (for example, real property or a non-necessary item of personal property such as a recreational boat).
-If the PRPHA can compute actual income from some but not all assets, the PRPHA must calculated passbook rate for assets where actual income cannot be calculated [24 CFR 5.609(a)(2)].
+If actual returns cannot be calculated, the PRPHA must calculate imputed returns using the HUD-determined passbook rate (for example, real property or a nonnecessary item of personal property such as a recreational boat).
+If the PRPHA can compute actual income from some but not all assets, the PRPHA must compute actual returns where possible and use the HUD determined passbook rate for assets where actual income cannot be calculated [24 CFR 5.609(a)(2)].